 If you stay in Portland with kids and want an urban home-base, Kimpton’s RiverPlace Hotel is a great family-friendly option with a variety of rooms that sleep families and wonderful service.

 Want help booking a room at RiverPlace Hotel?
-Use Option 1 on the Check Availability button on our RiverPlace family-friendly review page and a Family Vacation Consultant will follow up to ensure you have the details you need to have the best vacation ever in Portland.
+Connect with a Family Travel Advisor who will follow up to ensure you have the details you need to have the best vacation ever in Portland.

 Editorial Note: The Allison Inn and Spa provided complimentary lunch and a tour.
 As always, our opinions are our own on Ciao Bambino.
 Photos by Amie O’Shaughnessy